santiment/academy/src/docs/metrics/bitmex/perpetual-contract-funding-rate/index.md

 ## Description

-The calculated funding rate of BitMEX perpetual contract for funding period 8h.
-This is the rate that longs will pay shorts.
-If negative, shorts pay longs.
+The funding rate is a fee paid by one side of the perpetual contract to the other.
+When the funding rate is positive, Longs pay Shorts.
+When the funding rate is negative, Shorts pay Longs.

 More details on BitMEX [web-site](https://www.bitmex.com/app/perpetualContractsGuide#Mechanics-of-a-Perpetual-Contract-Market).

 ---